edielam/edielam/README.md

 * 💡 Open to collaborating on projects and innovative ideas.

+* 💻 Currently building 2D and 3D games with Unity.

-* 💻 Currently working on software systems for speeding infrastructural development in Africa.
+* ⚙️ Looking forward to building software systems for speeding infrastructural development in Africa

 </p>